-This novel came before the Curriculum Committee at their May 12 meeting and was recommended for Board information and discussion tonight.
+This novel was presented to the Curriculum Committee at their May 12 meeting and was recommended for Board information and discussion at the May 19, 2022 Board meeting.

-This novel comes before the Board tonight for information and discussion and will come back for approval at the June 9, 2016 Board of Education meeting.
+It comes back tonight for approval at the June 9, 2016 Board of Education meeting.